 The dolphin cavalry

 “We shouldn’t dismiss decades of peer-reviewed scientific work,” says Lori Marino, a neuroscientist at Emory University in Atlanta.
-Indeed, a simple query on Google Scholar rends over 23,000 published papers relating to “dolphin intelligence”, some with findings that say dolphins aren’t that speial, but most in favor of their super intelligence assumption.
+Indeed, a simple query on Google Scholar renders over 23,000 published papers relating to “dolphin intelligence”, some with findings that say dolphins aren’t that special, but most in favor of their super intelligence assumption.